 Today, Hilltop Ranch is one of the largest privately owned processors of almonds, handling about 30,000 tons annually and shipping to buyers in over 70 countries.
 With certification by the British Retail Consortium, customers can be assured that Hilltop Ranch complies with global standards for food safety.

 Christine is the co-founder of Hilltop Ranch.
-She plays a critical role in making sure the company runs smoothly and efficiently as a board member, and office and logistics administrator.
+She plays a critical role in making sure the company runs smoothly and efficiently as a board member.
 In February 2008, Christine was selected to serve as Chairwoman of the Almond Board of California.